paladin-t/pomodoro/README.md

 Ticktock, ticktock...

 Don't forget to take a rest after working for a while.
-Your daily and total tomato harvest are counted respectively on the left top corner
+Your daily and total tomato harvest are counted respectively on the left top corner.

 This program is developed in the fantasy computer [BASIC8](https://store.steampowered.com/app/767240/), it's also available on the [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1527815446).
 Check out the [homepage](https://paladin-t.github.io/b8/) for more.